end1900/facial-similarity-test-yung-fazo/README.md

 ---

 ## How to Download

+## Option 1 (Easy)
+1. Go to releases
+2. Download current version
+3. Unzip file
+4. Run .exe file (lcoated in the dist folder)
+## Option 2
 1. Go to the repo (https://github.com/end1900/facial-similarity-test-yung-fazo)
-2. Click **Code → Download ZIP**
+2. **Code → Download ZIP**
 3. Extract the ZIP anywhere on your computer
-## Option 1 (Easy)
-Run .exe file (lcoated in the dist folder)
-## Option 2
 Open a terminal in the folder and run:

 ```bash